 When I first started blogging, in 2003, the it bag frenzy was reaching its peak.
 I’ve never been a big spender, but in those years I put together a remarkable collection of Balenciaga (5), Vuitton (2), Mulberry (1), Chloé (1) and Céline (1) bags.
 The budding trend of fashion blogs and celebrity style blogs was on fire: celebrities like Lindsay Lohan, Nicole Richie, Mischa Barton and Sienna Miller became trend setters and everybody lusted over their amazing bag collections.
 In recent years it bags have been replaced by shoes and other accessories, but I’m an old-fashioned girl, so I must admit my heart still misses a beat when I see a beautiful bag.
 I haven’t bought an expensive bag for a while, but it’s always nice to spot them on a celebrity or – even better – in a movie.

 It’s not the first time I’ve written about bags in Woody Allen’s movies, for example, but this is surely a post I didn’t expect to write.
-Two days ago I had the chance to watch Cassandra’s Dream for the first time and I couldn’t believe my eyes when I spotted two Mulberry bags.
-This 2007 movie is the third London-set film by Allen and he had already put a Mulberry Roxanne bag on Scarlett Johansson’s shoulder in Match Point.
-Two years later, other two lovely bag by the British brand made their appearance in what is possibly the most pessimistic Allen movie.
+Two days ago I watched Cassandra’s Dream for the first time and I couldn’t believe my eyes when I spotted two Mulberry bags.
+Allen put a Mulberry Roxanne bag on Scarlett Johansson’s shoulder in Match Point in 2005.
+Two years later, other two lovely bags by the British brand made their appearance in what is possibly the most pessimistic Allen movie.

 I’ve always been a cinema addicted since I was a teenager: I love going to the cinema (especially alone ) and I adore watching some of my favourite movies again and again.
 This is the case of Alice by Woody Allen, a film released on December 25th, 1990, quite an unusual Christmas film, but fascinating nonetheless.
 Alice is part of the top three of my favourite Allen movies, along with Another Woman and Crimes and Misdemeanours.
 I’ve always been intrigued by the sharp world of contrasts it introduces and by the many similarities it has with Alice in Wonderland by Lewis Carroll (the name of the protagonist – and the title – is not coincidental).